-The constitution provides for the presumption of innocence and the right to a fair public trial and the judiciary generally enforced this right.
+The constitution provides for the presumption of innocence and the right to a fair public trial, and the judiciary generally enforced this right.
 The law forbids physical and psychological abuse of the accused.
 Under the law defendants also enjoy the right to be present at their trial, as well as the provision of prompt, detailed information on charges against them.
-Criminal trials are public unless a court decides "maintenance of public order" or the "preservation of public morals" necessitate closed proceedings.
+There were cases where non-Arabic speaking defendants did not understand the charges against them due to language barriers and restrictions on communication between lawyers and their clients.
+Defendants were not always provided with interpreters as required by law.
+Criminal trials are public unless a court decides "maintenance of public order" or the "preservation of public morals" necessitates closed proceedings.
 The bar association is obligated upon court request to appoint an attorney without charge for indigent defendants in civil, commercial, and criminal cases, and defendants used these services.
 Defendants have the right to adequate time and facilities to prepare a defense.
-Defendants and their attorneys generally had access to government-held evidence, but the general public did not have access to most court documents.
-The Ministry of Justice generally provides defendants with interpreters from the moment charged through all appeals.
+The public did not have access to most court documents.
+The Ministry of Justice is required to provide defendants with an interpreter for the entire judicial process, but in practice this did not always occur.

-Defendants have the right to confront their accusers, to confront witnesses against them, and to present their own witnesses, although authorities did not always allow defendants this opportunity.
+Defendants have the right to confront their accusers, to confront witnesses against them, and to present their own witnesses, although these rights were not always respected in practice.
 Defendants cannot be compelled to testify or confess guilt.
 Defendants have the right to appeal verdicts to a higher court, and many persons exercised this right.